 Fish croquettes with lemon, aioli.
 I was pre-warned that these were addictive and indeed they were.
 Crunchy on the outside, creamy in the middle – simply delicious.
 And what a cute idea for serving them up in an egg carton.
 I’ll have to borrow this idea.

 Crunchy brioche French toast, blueberries, yoghurt, roasted pecans and maple syrup: finally a French toast that isn’t sickeningly sweet.
 There is just this right balance of flavours and textures in this sweet treat.
 The perfect all-day dessert.

-Spicy smashed beans with avocado on charred toast: a nice twist on the regular avo-toast.
-The charred toast adds a delish smokiness to the dish.
+Spicy smashed beans with avocado on charred toast which is a nice twist on the regular avo-toast.
+The charred toast adds a great smokiness to the dish.

-Caramelised cauliflower tabouli, with quinoa, walnuts and preserved lemon: This dish reminds me of a meal my mum used to make as a main with rice.
-It works really well as a salad and would make for a very satisfying meal on its own, especially for vegetarians looking for some brunch variety.
+Caramelised cauliflower tabouli, with quinoa, walnuts and preserved lemon.
+This dish reminds me of a meal my mum used to make as a main with rice.
+It works really well as a salad and would make for a very satisfying meal on its own, especially for vegetarians looking for substantial brunch variety.

 Pineapple and mint house soda: ok, so this was amazing.
 Refreshing and not too sweet.
 The perfect non-dairy and non-caffeine accompaniment to this smorgasbord.